mheap/nexmo-developer/_tutorials/en/client-sdk/app-to-phone/place-call/kotlin.md

 # Place a call

-To start the call after pressing `start call` button fill the body of the `startCall` method inside `Mainctivity` class:
+To start the call after pressing the `MAKE PHONE CALL` button fill the body of the `startCall` method inside `Mainctivity` class:

 ```kotlin
 @SuppressLint("MissingPermission")